VIpin04345/linux-basics/README.md

 # linux-basics

-#1.
-What is Linux?
+# 1. What is Linux?
 -Linux is an open-source operating system that allows users to manage hardware and software resources efficiently.

-#2.
-What is a Kernel?
+# 2. What is a Kernel?
 -The kernel is the core component of an operating system that acts as a bridge between hardware and software.

-#3.
-Difference Between Linux and Windows
+# 3. Difference Between Linux and Windows
 -Linux is open-source and free to use, whereas Windows is a proprietary, paid, and closed-source operating system.

-#4.
-What is a Linux Distribution (Distro)?
+# 4. What is a Linux Distribution (Distro)?
 -A Linux distribution is a packaged version of Linux that includes the kernel, system utilities, and software applications.
 Examples include Ubuntu, CentOS, and Fedora.

-#5.
-What is a Shell?
+# 5. What is a Shell?
 -A shell is a command-line interface that enables communication between the user and the operating system.

-#6.
-What is CLI?
+# 6. What is CLI?
 -CLI (Command Line Interface) is a text-based interface used to interact with the operating system through commands.

-#7. pwd Command
+# 7. pwd Command
--Displays the absolute path of the current working directory.
+-Displays the absolute path of the current working directory. pwd

-pwd
-8. ls Command
+# 8. ls Command
 -Lists files and directories present in the current location.

-9. cd Command
+# 9. cd Command
 -Changes the current working directory. cd directory_name

-11. mkdir Command
+# 11. mkdir Command
 -Creates a new directory.
 mkdir new_folder

-11. rmdir Command
+# 11. rmdir Command
-Definition

-Removes an empty directory.
+-Removes an empty directory.
 rmdir folder_name

-12. touch Command
+# 12. touch Command
-Definition

-Creates a new empty file or updates the timestamp of an existing file.
+Creates a new empty file or updates the timestamp of an existing file. touch file.txt

-touch file.txt
-13. clear Command
+# 13. clear Command
-Definition

-Clears the terminal screen for a cleaner workspace.
+-Clears the terminal screen for a cleaner workspace. clear

-clear
-14. whoami Command
+# 14. whoami Command
-Definition

-Displays the username of the currently logged-in user.
+-Displays the username of the currently logged-in user. whoami

-whoami
-15. date Command
+# 15. date Command
-Definition

-Shows the current system date and time.
+-Shows the current system date and time. date

-date
 File & Directory Commands (16–30)
 16. cp Command
 Definition